SecGen/SecGen/modules/services/unix/http/apache/README.md

 The `cas_login_url` and `cas_validate_url` parameters are required; several other parameters have 'undef' default values.

+**Note**: The auth\_cas module isn't available on RH/CentOS without providing dependency packages provided by EPEL.
+See [https://github.com/Jasig/mod_auth_cas]()

 **Parameters within `apache::mod::auth_cas`**:

+- `cas_attribute_prefix`: Adds a header with the value of this header being the attribute values when SAML validation is enabled.
+Default: CAS_
+- `cas_attribute_delimiter`: The delimiter between attribute values in the header created by `cas_attribute_prefix`.
+  Default: ,
 - `cas_authoritative`: Determines whether an optional authorization directive is authoritative and binding.
 Default: undef.
 - `cas_certificate_path`: Sets the path to the X509 certificate of the Certificate Authority for the server in `cas_login_url` and `cas_validate_url`.
 Default: undef.
 - `cas_cache_clean_interval`: Sets the minimum number of seconds that must pass between cache cleanings.
 Default: undef.
 - `cas_cookie_domain`: Sets the value of the `Domain=` parameter in the `Set-Cookie` HTTP header.
 Default: undef.
 - `cas_cookie_entropy`: Sets the number of bytes to use when creating session identifiers.
 Default: undef.
 - `cas_cookie_http_only`: Sets the optional `HttpOnly` flag when `mod_auth_cas` issues cookies.
 Default: undef.
+- `cas_cookie_path`: Where cas cookie session data is stored.
+Should be writable by web server user.
+Default: OS dependent.
+- `cas_cookie_path_mode`: The mode of `cas_cookie_path`.
+Default: '0750'.
 - `cas_debug`: Determines whether to enable the module's debugging mode.
 Default: 'Off'.
 - `cas_idle_timeout`: Default: undef.
 - `cas_login_url`: **Required**.
 Sets the URL to which the module redirects users when they attempt to access a CAS-protected resource and don't have an active session.
+- `cas_proxy_validate_url`: The URL to use when performing a proxy validation.
+Default: undef.
 - `cas_root_proxied_as`: Sets the URL end users see when access to this Apache server is proxied.
 Default: undef.
+- `cas_scrub_request_headers`: Remove inbound request headers that may have special meaning within mod_auth_cas.
+- `cas_sso_enabled`: Enables experimental support for single sign out (may mangle POST data).
+Default: off
 - `cas_timeout`: Limits the number of seconds a `mod_auth_cas` session can remain active.
 Default: undef.
 - `cas_validate_depth`: Limits the depth for chained certificate validation.
 Default: undef.
+- `cas_validate_saml`: Parse response from CAS server for SAML.
+Default: Off
+- `cas_validate_server`: Should we validate the cert of the CAS server (depreciated in 1.1 - RedHat 7).
+Default: undef.
 - `cas_validate_url`: **Required**.
 Sets the URL to use when validating a client-presented ticket in an HTTP query string.
 - `cas_version`: The CAS protocol version to adhere to.
 Valid options: '1', '2'.
 Default: '2'.
+- `suppress_warning`: Don't wine about being on RedHat (Hint: mod_auth_cas package is now available in epel-testing repo).
+Default: false.

 ##### Class: `apache::mod::auth_mellon`